On the Diffusion of Test Smells in LLM-Generated Unit Tests: Experimental Setup

 Where \( A \) and \( B \) are vectors representing the frequency of test smells in the respective test suites.

-\paragraph{Hellinger Distance} In our context, we use the Hellinger Distance~\cite{hellinger1909neue,kailath1967divergence} to compare the normalized frequency distributions of test smells across the LLM-generated and human-written test suites.
+\item \textbf{Hellinger Distance} We use the Hellinger Distance~\cite{hellinger1909neue,kailath1967divergence} to compare the normalized frequency distributions of test smells across the LLM-generated and human-written test suites.
 This metric is particularly useful for understanding the divergence between test smell distributions across both types of test suites.

-Where \( A \) and \( B \) are the probability distributions of test smell frequencies.
+Where \( A \) and \( B \) are the probability distributions of test smell frequencies. \end{itemize}

 Each of these metrics provides a different lens through which we compare the LLM-generated and human-written test suites, enabling a multi-faceted analysis of how similar or divergent their test smell patterns are.